Ankitupa007/Ankitupa007/README.md

 - 👀 I’m interested in Design, programming, website development, doodling and learning new things
 - 🌱 I’m currently learning ReactJS, and practicing UI/UX design
 - 💞️ I’m looking to collaborate on learning javascript together
-- 📫 How to reach me at instagram @thisisankitupadhyay
+- 📫 Reach me at instagram @thisisankitupadhyay or mail me ankit.upa007@gmail.com

 <!---
 Ankitupa007/Ankitupa007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.